yamcodes/stopwatch/README.md

 - Press the spacebar or click the "Start" button to start the stopwatch
 - Press the spacebar or click the "Pause" button to pause the stopwatch
-- Press "r" or click the "Reset" button to reset the stopwatch
+- Press "R" or click the "Reset" button to reset the stopwatch

 ## Keyboard Shortcuts